Introducing Link On-Demand

 Are any other BATA services changing with the addition of Link On-Demand?

 No—Village Link service remains in place taking advanced reservations for rides outside of the Traverse City service area and in Leelanau and greater Grand Traverse Counties.
-BATA’s fixed route Loop and Bayline services and schedules will not be impacted.
+BATA’s fixed-route Loop and Bayline services and schedules will not be impacted.

 Why is BATA piloting Link On-Demand?

 Customers have been asking for an easy and innovative technology solution to request public transit rides.
 Mobility options are advancing around the world, and passengers want to request rides in real-time and have options outside of placing a traditional dial-a-ride phone call to schedule them.
 This pilot will allow riders to book rides when and where they need them.
 The Link-On-Demand pilot should increase ride availability for customers and make it easier for them to request transportation in whatever method they prefer.
-BATA is also expecting to see operational efficiencies such as more rides delivered per hour, better utilization of bus and driver resources, less last-minute ride cancelations opening rides for more people and fewer people not showing up for rides that were previously scheduled.
+BATA is also expecting to see operational efficiencies such as more rides delivered per hour, better utilization of bus and driver resources, fewer last-minute ride cancelations opening rides for more people, and fewer people not showing up for rides that were previously scheduled.
 BATA also received state and federal funding to pilot on-demand transportation in our region to determine its viability in everyday use and towards non-emergency medical transportation.

 Plan your day with an easy to read timetable of stop locations for your route.